percona/pmm-doc/docs/faq.md

 $ sudo pmm-admin add mysql --disable-tablestats
 ```

+!!! alert alert-info "Note"
-**NOTE**: Table statistics are disabled automatically if there are over 1 000 tables.
+    Table statistics are disabled automatically if there are over 1 000 tables.

 For more information, run as root **pmm-admin add** `mysql --help`.